Project: Mist Beginner Survival Guide

 | Treating co-op as automatically easier | Scaling, loot sharing, and save ownership are unverified | Test a short session before committing |

-After Early Access opens, this guide should be updated with a real first-hour route, safe starter base advice, confirmed resource names, and verified beginner mistakes.
+This guide should be updated with a tested first-hour route, safe starter base advice, confirmed resource names, and verified beginner mistakes.
 Until then, the useful value is preparation: know the systems, know what is confirmed, and know which claims should not be trusted yet.

 Is this a full Project: Mist walkthrough?

-No. This is a pre-release beginner guide, and exact routes need hands-on verification after launch.
+No. This is a beginner guide with verified store facts and observed opening footage; exact full routes still need hands-on verification.

 What should I do first in Project: Mist?